Borders - HTML Tutorial

 Figure 3.1.
 The Box Model

-The easiest component of the box model to understand is the border, because it can be so visually striking.
-Most elements do not have borders by default, but they’re easy enough to add with these CSS properties:
+Borders are often the easiest part of the box model to grasp, because they are visible.
+Most elements don’t have borders by default, but you can add them with these CSS properties:

 <head>